- What do I do in an emergency?

 What do I do in an emergency?

 If you think you have an emergency please phone 01563 530775.
-You will be told what to do by one of our vets if any immediate first aid or other actions are required.
-You will then be told to come down to our Emergency Centre in Kilmarnock.
+During our opening hours you will be told what to do by one of our vets if any immediate first aid or other actions are required.
+You will then be told to come down to our main surgery in Kilmarnock.
 You will be seen by our own vets and nurses when you arrive.

 Call: 01563 530775

-Surgery and Emergency Centre is based in 35 Campbell Place, Kilmarnock, KA14DY
+Surgery is based in 35 Campbell Place, Kilmarnock, KA14DY

 The cost of an emergency consultation is £26.50 8.30am-8pm or £80 8pm-8.30am.